rust-lang/rfcs/text/0000-dyn-error-generic-member-access.md

   when parsing a file TODO reword
 * Help text such as suggestions or warnings attached to an error report

-## Moving `Error` into `libcore`

-Adding a generic member access function to the `Error` trait and removing the currently unstable `backtrace` function would make it possible to move the `Error` trait to libcore without losing support for backtraces on std.
-The only difference being that in places where you can currently write `error.backtrace()` on nightly you would instead need to write `error.context::<Backtrace>()`.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Error handling in Rust consists of three steps: creation/propagation, handling, and reporting.
+Error handling in Rust consists of three main steps: creation/propagation, handling, and reporting.
 The `std::error::Error` trait exists to bridge the gap between creation and reporting.
 It does so by acting as an interface that all error types can implement that defines how to access context intended for error reports, such as the error message, source, or location it was created.
 This allows error reporting types to handle errors in a consistent manner when constructing reports for end users while still retaining control over the format of the full report.

 The `Error` trait accomplishes this by providing a set of methods for accessing members of `dyn Error` trait objects.
 It requires that types implement the